How Many Baked Bean Servings for 100 People?

 How We Calculate

-We use the industry-standard formula for baked beans calculations:
+We use a simple catering-style formula for baked beans calculations:

 • Each person eats approximately 0.5 cups